 The Technology and Innovation Committee (T&I) held an event last Friday (November 18th, 2016) titled, “Digital Platforms and Design of Innovative Business Ecosystems”.

-During the opening remarks, Dr. Hugh Rashid, Co-Chair of the T&I committee, highlighted the importance of bringing more depth (both in terms of technology as well as human experiences in the digitally connected world) to the topic of innovation by combining practitioner-scholar speaker presentations with engaged panel discussions and audience participation.
-Hugh introduced the keynote presenter Professor Youngjin Yoo of Weatherhead School of management of Case Western University, USA.
+During the opening remarks, Dr. Hugh Rashid, Co-Chair of the T&I committee, highlighted the importance of bringing more depth (both in terms of technology as well as human experiences in the digitally connected world) to the topic of innovation by combining practitioner-scholar speaker presentations with engaging panel discussions and audience participation.
+Hugh introduced the keynote presenter Professor Youngjin Yoo of Weatherhead School of Management of Case Western University, USA.
 Youngjin is one of the leading scholars of design solutions and innovation and has won numerous best paper awards at top academic conferences.
 He was ranked #1 in the world in 2010 for his research productivity published in top MIS journals.
-Youngjin has also consulted with leading companies including Samsung Electronics, Intel, Ford Motor Company, IDEO, Gehry and Partners, University Hospitals in Cleveland, NASA and many others.
+Youngjin has also consulted with leading companies including Samsung Electronics, Intel, Ford Motor Company, IDEO, Gehry and Partners, University Hospitals in Cleveland, NASA, and many others.

-• There is something fundamentally different going on as we look at some of the hugely successful digital platforms, such as, the largest accommodation company Airbnb or the largest Taxi company Uber.
+• There is something fundamentally different going on as we look at some of the hugely successful digital platforms, such as the largest accommodation company Airbnb or the largest Taxi company Uber.

 • Under the industrial economic paradigm (Figure 1), firms transfer resources into marketable goods and services (combining form function and matter) with value by exchanging between producer and buyer at the point of the sale transaction.

 • Digital platforms technologies are changing this framework upside down for several reasons: a) digital products are non-material (they are ‘bitstreams’), b) they allow separation of form and function (different software on same hardware can perform a different function), c) they allow separation of content and media